steve-crouch/course-material.old/technology_and_tooling/testing/diagnosing_issues.md

 To set a breakpoint, navigate to the `models.py` file and move your mouse to the `return` statement of the `patient_normalise` function.
-Click to just to the right of the line number for that line and a small red dot will appear, indicating that you have placed a breakpoint on that line.
+Click to just to the left of the line number for that line and a small red dot will appear, indicating that you have placed a breakpoint on that line.

-Now if you debug `test_patient_normalise`, you will notice that execution will be paused at the return statement of `patient_normalise`, and we can investigate the exact state of the program as it is executing this line of code.
-Navigate to the Run view, and you will be able to see the local and global variables currently in memory, the call stack (i.e. what functions are currently running), and the current list of breakpoints.
+Now if you right click on the icon next to `test_patient_normalise` in `test_models.py` and select `Debug test` in VSCode, you will notice that execution will be paused at the return statement of `patient_normalise`, and we can investigate the exact state of the program as it is executing this line of code.
+Navigate to the Run view (visible in a sidebar on the left), and you will be able to see the local and global variables currently in memory, the call stack (i.e. what functions are currently running), and the current list of breakpoints.
 In the local variables section you will be able to see the `data` array that is input to the